 The design of the handle is comfortable to hold, and when you have finished brushing, you push the button and the pins retract for easy removal.
 You do need to clean the brush before it becomes compacted with too much hair, or else it becomes jammed.
 Overall, the Safari does a good job of removing hair and reducing the amount of shedding from your Corgi.

-5. Wahl Slicker Brush
+5. Wahl Slicker Brush for Dogs

 The Wahl slicker brush is an affordable option that works great at smoothing coats and removing loose hair to reduce shedding.
 The stainless-steel pins are strong and durable, yet it can be difficult to remove the hair from the pins because they are somewhat sharp.
 Thus, you need to be careful when combing the legs and head of your Corgi so it isn’t a painful experience.